 I love custom RVs, especially when they take existing vehicles and repurpose them for the job.
 This rig for sale on Facebook Marketplace is the result of the genius idea to take three old vehicles and sandwich them together into the ultimate RV.
 It even comes with three titles.

-My jaw dropped when fellow Jalop Elizabeth Blackstock sent me the ad for this camper.
+My jaw dropped when my coworker Jalop Elizabeth Blackstock sent me the ad for this camper.
 Semis sometimes get repurposed in weird ways when they get old.
 Some people turn them into pickups while others build them out into RVs.
 This 1996 International 9200 is of the latter variety.
 It doesn’t look pretty, but it’s a neat contraption.

 Based on the pictures, the International 9200 at the heart of the build was one of those straight trucks for long hauls.
 The Samurai in the middle and the pickup truck camper mounted to the back don’t even use up the entire length of the rig’s frame.

-That International 9200 wears 997,793 km on its odometer and is powered by a 10.8-litre Cummins M11 straight six turbodiesel.
+That International 9200 wears 997,793 km on its odometer and is powered by a 10.8-litre Cummins M11 straight-six turbodiesel.